 If you’ve switched to organic food, gone paraben-free on your body products, and are starting to ask yourself how the birth control pill fits into your new health-conscious lifestyle… you aren’t alone.
-Aside from “the pill is making me crazy” the most common reason I hear from women choosing to switch to natural birth control is that the pill no longer fits with their values.
+Aside from the pill is making me crazy, the most common reason we hear for women choosing to switch to natural birth control is that the pill no longer fits with their values.
 For many women, we may not be able to pinpoint the exact way that hormonal birth control doesn’t fit into our value system, we just intuitively sense that something isn’t right.
-Below I share three ways ditching hormonal birth control can help you feel more aligned with your personal beliefs, health philosophy, or ideals for ecological responsibility.
+Below we share three ways ditching hormonal birth control can help you feel more aligned with your personal beliefs, health philosophy, or ideals for ecological responsibility.

-Holistic Health Value #3: Live in respect for the Earth.
+- Live in respect for the earth.
 Lastly, we are becoming conscious of the fact that our choices have ramifications that go well beyond ourselves or even our immediate community.
 The excess hormones in your body as a result of the pill eventually come out, and when they do, they make their way into the water systems.
 Here they have been found to have a feminizing effect on nature’s aquatic systems, reducing sperm count in fish, and resulting in procreation challenges for marine life.
-By choosing not to take hormonal birth control we ensure that our choices – and their consequences – are ours and ours alone.
+By choosing not to take hormonal birth control we ensure that our choices – and their consequences - are ours and ours alone.

 For more information on coming off the birth control pill, and the natural alternatives available to you, I invite you to download my free report: “5 Fabulous Reasons to Ditch the Pill & Reclaim Your Health, Happiness & Future Fertility.”